Polymer/polymer-resin/getting-started.md

 </script>
 ```

-Polymer resin will provide no protection until explicitly installed.
+polymer-resin will provide no protection until explicitly installed.
 This allows
 it to be installed on an experimental basis for some subset of users during
 migration.